 If the orthodontist spots such a problem, they will likely recommend two-phase orthodontic treatment to correct it.
 The first phase would take care of any jaw abnormalities, bite problems or bad habits.
 The exact procedures used during the first phase would depend on the problem.
 There will then be a rest period in between the two phases while the remaining adult teeth emerge.
 The orthodontist will carefully monitor the patient during the rest period.

 The second phase, which starts after all of the adult teeth (except the wisdom teeth) have grown in, would correct any remaining problems with tooth alignment.
-While the first phase can involve several different types of procedures and/or appliances, the second phase typically involves braces at our office in Oak Lawn or Frankfort.
+While the first phase can involve several different types of procedures and/or appliances, the second phase typically involves braces at our office in Oak Lawn.

 What Conditions Can Be Treated with Two-Phase Orthodontic Treatment?